This post may contain affiliate links. Please read my disclaimer for more information.

-- When caffeine reaches the liver for metabolism.
+- When caffeine reaches the liver to be metabolized.

-Genetics leads to different structured adenosine receptors.
-Some individuals will have very sticky receptors that will trap caffeine easily.
+Genetics leads to different structured adenosine receptors known as inhibitory neurotransmitter.
+Some individuals will have very sticky receptors that will trap it easily.
 Others might not be as sticky and not attach to caffeine properly.

 When caffeine doesn’t stick to receptors easily, it cannot correctly block them from inducing sleep.
-Thus, people with less sticky receptors might not get affected by caffeine.
+Thus, people with less sticky receptors might not the increased energy like others do.

-The second genetic issue that affects caffeine consumption and its effect is caffeine’s metabolism.
+The second genetic issue that affects caffeine consumption and its effects is your metabolism.
 CPY1A2 is an enzyme responsible for the breakdown of caffeine.

 Individuals have different genes for these enzymes.
 Some individuals have less capable CPY1A2 enzymes than others.

-People with less active CPY1A2 enzymes will metabolize caffeine slower than people with more active enzymes.
+People that drink coffee with less active CPY1A2 enzymes will metabolize it slower than people with more active enzymes.

-The slower the metabolism of caffeine is, the longer it will affect your body with Dopamine and blocking adenosine.
-People with fast caffeine metabolism will break down caffeine faster, thereby killing its effects sooner.
+The slower your metabolism of is, the longer it will affect your body with increased Dopamine and energy.
+Conversely, people with a fast caffeine metabolism will break it down faster, thereby killing its effects sooner.

-With prolonged exposure to coffee, faster metabolism, and non-sticky receptors, your body soon starts to build up a tolerance against caffeine.
-This happens when you become a regular and avid coffee drinker or caffeine consumer.
+With prolonged exposure to coffee, faster metabolism, and non-sticky receptors, your body soon starts to build a tolerance against caffeine.
+This happens when you become a regular and avid coffee drinker.

 With everyday caffeine, your brain becomes tolerant by creating more sleep receptors and speeding up your metabolism.

-Once your tolerance is too high, caffeine stops having zero effect whatsoever on your body and brain.
-You might still be having coffee, but you won’t feel that energized jolt or alertness like you used to.
+Once your tolerance is too high, it starts having little effect whatsoever on your body and brain.

 If you have reached a particular stage where caffeine does nothing to you, and you demand a more significant portion of caffeine consumption, it’s best to take a break.

-To avoid increasing your tolerance against caffeine, limit your intake.
+To avoid increasing your tolerance, limit your intake.